Divyam-AI/divyam-cli/README.md

 # Divyam CLI

-Divyam command line tool to manage and configure Divyam and run quick manual tests.
+Divyam command line tool to manage and configure Divyam and verify Divyam installations.

 This is a native application that requires not dependencies currently available

 - Linux (debian and RHEL based) amd64
+- Linux (debian and RHEL based) arm64
-- macOS (Apple silicon M1/M2/M3)
+- macOS (Apple silicon M1/M2/M3/M4)
+- macOS (Intel/amd64)

 ## Installation